arbelt/exhibitr/README.md

 ## Overview

 **This is alpha software.
-API is subject to change with future development**.
+API is subject to change with future development.
+There's also some heavy cleanup still in progress**.

 A simple library to help easily easily generate interactive Shiny modules from code that produces static exhibits.